Skip to main content

 Split comparison of a dated 1970s kitchen and the same kitchen modernized in a St. Petersburg Florida home

 Your kitchen remodel ROI depends entirely on what you do — and most homeowners get this wrong.
-A minor kitchen remodel returns 113% at resale, making it one of only five projects that actually puts money back in your pocket.
+A minor kitchen remodel returns 113% at resale per the 2026 Remodeling Magazine Cost vs. Value Report, making it one of only five projects nationally that actually puts money back in your pocket.
 A major upscale remodel?
-You’ll recoup about 36%, losing roughly 64 cents on every dollar.
+Per the same report, you’ll recoup about 36%, losing roughly 64 cents on every dollar in St. Petersburg or anywhere else.

 The difference isn’t about quality.
 It’s about knowing which upgrades drive value and which ones you’re doing purely for yourself.
 Here’s what the numbers look like in the St. Petersburg market.